Optimal curing policy for epidemic spreading over a community network with heterogeneous population: Optimization for Networks with Equitable Partitions

 \texttt{LeftCorner} identifies via bisection feasible point $(\delta_0^{\min}, \delta_1^{\max})$; the bisection search operated by \texttt{LeftCorner} -- see proof of Thm.~\ref{thm:compactfeas} -- is performed along values $\delta_1=f(\delta_0)$.
-The companion function \texttt{RightCorner} identifies the point $(\delta_0^{\max}, \delta_1^{\min})$.
-But, the pseudocode is omitted for the sake of space.
+The companion function \texttt{RightCorner} identifies the point $(\delta_0^{\max}, \delta_1^{\min})$; the pseudocode is omitted for the sake of space.

-Procedure \texttt{isNegativeDefinite} is the standard test for a real symmetric matrix $A$ to be negative definite; it requires to verify $\det(A_k)=(-1)^k$ where $A_k$ is the $k$-th principal minor of $A$, i.e., the matrix obtained considering the first $k$ rows and columns only.
+Procedure \texttt{isNegativeDefinite} is the standard test for a real symmetric matrix $A$ to be negative definite; it requires to verify $\sgn \left(\det(A_k)\right)=(-1)^k$ where $A_k$ is the $k$-th principal minor of $A$, i.e., the matrix obtained considering the first $k$ rows and columns only.
+Finally, the~\texttt{OptimalThreshold2D} algorithm performs a bisection search based on a subgradient descent over the utility function $U(\delta_0)=\hat c_0 \delta_0 + \hat c_1 \phi(\delta_0)$.